 COVID Alert: Coachman Park is closed to public gatherings, and the Jazz Holiday in October will be held at another venue.
 At the time of publication, the location has not been determined and 2021 ticket prices have not been finalized.
 Keep checking the website for details.

 The Clearwater Marine Aquarium is located off the Highway 60 Causeway leading to the beach.
 The aquarium is noted as home to rescued and injured marine life.
 You will find dolphins, turtles, sea birds, even sharks.
 Because of their injuries, most cannot be returned to the wild and are permanent residents at the aquarium.
 The aquarium offers dolphin boat tours and sunset tours in Clearwater Bay.
+Save time and purchase your tickets in advance here.

 Beach life centers around Pier 60 on Clearwater Beach.
 This 1,080-foot-long pier juts out into the Gulf of Mexico.
 It has six covered pavilions, restaurants, bait shops for the fishing fanatics, and is well lit for night fishing.